marcianolynn/house-prices-modeling-analysis/README.md

 The goal of this final project was to use the Ames Housing Dataset from [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) that describes different aspects of residential homes in Ames, Iowa, to form a predictive model for house prices.
 In our Jupiter notebook, you will see how we have used exploratory data analysis, feature engineering, PCA, and various models to arrive at our final model.

-Algorithms used include Random Forest, KNN, XGB and Catboosting.

 In this repo, you will find the following subdirectories:

 **dashboard** - a Dash dashboard for in-class presentation